 Performance determines success.
 But that performance depends on the audience.
 We do not recognize some of the best performers as a success.
 For example, we have all heard of the Red Baron.
 That Ace was so good that he painted his aircraft a bold red—daring anyone to shoot him down.
 A pilot with at least five dogfight victories is an Ace.
 And very few pilots were an Ace.
 The Red Baron had 80 dogfight victories.
 Nearly one hundred years after his death, he has hundreds of autobiographies, fights with Snoopy, and has a frozen pizza named after him.
 We believe that the Red Baron was the best fighter pilot of all time.
 But that’s wrong.
 He wasn’t even the best fighter pilot of World War I.

 The Other Guy was a better performer

 Rene Fonck, a Frenchman, had 142 dogfight victories during the First World War.
-That is an amazing number—especially when 80 victories made the Red Baron a household name.
+That is a fantastic number—especially when 80 wins made the Red Baron a household name.
 Fonck was the best dogfighter.
 But we have not heard of him.
 We think of the Red Baron as a success while Rene Fonck remains an unknown.
 It is our perception versus reality.
 Success is about us.